What to Expect with Hydrocephalus Shunt Surgery

 The Hydrocephalus Shunt Surgery Procedure

-Shunt surgery is a relatively short and uncomplicated procedure that varies slightly depending upon two factors:
+Shunt surgery is a relatively short procedure that varies slightly depending upon your anatomy and the neurosurgeon’s preference on:

-1. The neurosurgeon’s preference on where to place the upper (proximal) shunt catheter, which is the part that goes into your head.
-The shunt catheter may enter from the frontal (anterior) or posterior (behind) position.
+1. Where to place the upper (proximal) shunt catheter – This is the part of the shunt that goes into the fluid spaces (ventricles) in your head.
+The catheter may be placed from either the front (anterior) or back (posterior) of the head.

-2. The location of the lower (distal) shunt catheter permits the draining of the excess cerebrospinal fluid (CSF) to another part of your body.
+2. Where to place the lower (distal) shunt catheter, which permits the excess cerebrospinal fluid (CSF) to drain to another part of your body.

 • Electrocardiogram (EKG) —which monitors your heart rate.